 - Beetles: These wood-boring insects are about the size of a grain of rice.
 Holes in the branches or trunk of a tree are the biggest indicator of bark beetles.

 - Praying mantises: Adult praying mantises are green and can grow to be quite large.
 Egg sacs, which can contain up to 400 eggs, can also be found on trees.

 In order to keep the aforementioned insects out your property this holiday season, there are several ways you can prevent Christmas tree pests.
 The most important thing you can do is to thoroughly inspect the Christmas tree before purchasing it.
 Look for signs of pests or damage.
 From there, request that they vigorously shake out the Christmas tree before bringing it home.
 Prior to carrying it indoors, leave your tree in the garage for a couple of days.
 Lastly, use a vacuum to clean up fallen needles and stray bugs you notice.

 Controlling Christmas Tree Insects

 Nothing ruins the joy of the holiday season like a pest infestation.
 If you’ve bought an infested Christmas tree, it is recommended to return to the lot from which you bought it for an exchange.
-If you’re still dealing with pests after removing the infested tree, call the exterminators at Western Exterminator for more tips on how to prevent Christmas tree pests!
+If you’re still dealing with pests after removing the infested tree, call the exterminators at Rentokil for more tips on how to prevent Christmas tree pests!

 How to Prevent Common Christmas Tree Pests in Las Vegas NV